 On September 30, 2005, NSGA Hawaii was administratively closed and was re-established on October 1, 2005 as the Navy Information Operations Command (NIOC) Hawaii, Schofield Barracks, HI.

 On August 30, 2007, the National Security Agency, Central Security Service (NSACSS) located in Kunia, Hawaii, held a groundbreaking ceremony for the new Hawaii Regional Security Operations Center (HRSOC) at the Naval Computer and Telecommunications Area Master Station Pacific (NCTAMS PAC), located in Wahiawa, Hawaii.
 The HRSOC state-of-the-art facility will be approximately 250,000 square feet, constructed on 70 acres, and will cost $318 million dollars.
 The complex will replace the Kunia Regional Security Operations Center (KRSOC).
 The new HRSOC Operations Center will include a Command Center, Operations Briefing Center, Data Analysis Section, Mission Planning Areas, administrative offices and video teleconferencing centers.
 New support buildings will include a Base EntryControl Facility, a Visitors Control Center, and a warehouse facility.
-The building is scheduled to be completed in late 2010 and the facility is the largest contract in the history of the Naval Facilities Engineering Command (NAVFACENGCOM).
+The facility is the largest contract in the history of the Naval Facilities Engineering Command (NAVFACENGCOM).